joelsjlee/textbook/README.md

 sudo docker-compose -f local.yml up
 ```

-Now the server should run locally and be accessible first through http://192.168.99.100:3000 to access the django authentication page, and the voyant
+Now the server should run locally and be accessible first through http://localhost:3000 to access the django authentication page, and the voyant
-server should be running on http://192.168.99.100:4000.
+server should be running on http://localhost:4000.

 #### About the project

 text/book was created by the Penn Libraries Digital Scholarship team, in collaboration with the Price Lab for Digital Humanities.
-It was created as part of a project concieved by Sibel Sayılı-Hurley and Claudia Lynn to create an online teaching edition of Thomas Brussig's *Am kürzeren Ende der Sonnenallee* overlaying personal and public accounts of events in East Germany during the period of 1945-1990.
+It was created as part of a project concieved by [Sibel Sayılı-Hurley](https://www.sas.upenn.edu/germanic/people/sibel-say%C4%B1l%C4%B1-hurley) and [Claudia Lynn](https://www.sas.upenn.edu/germanic/people/claudia-lynn) to create an online teaching edition of Thomas Brussig's *Am kürzeren Ende der Sonnenallee* overlaying personal and public accounts of events in East Germany during the period of 1945-1990.
 The resulting edition will move between fictional, non-fictional, public, and private perspectives to convey a rich and multi-layered understanding of life in the GDR.

 As we considered existing tools that might help in the construction of this edition, we realized we could build a more general-purpose platform for teaching editions interlinked with textual corpora and visualization tools. text/book is our first attempt at creating such a platform.

 To create text/book we relied on the work of many other scholars and software developers.
 To render an attractive, minimal edition of a given text, we use [Jekyll](https://jekyllrb.com/) and [Ed](https://github.com/minicomp/ed).
 To visualize text corpora, we use [Voyant Server](https://github.com/sgsinclair/VoyantServer).
 To manage acess control and offer a basic web UI, we use [Django](https://www.djangoproject.com/), with tooling from [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django).
 And to glue the parts together, we use [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

 New code for this project was written by [Scott Enderle](https://github.com/senderle), [Joel Lee](https://github.com/joelslee), [Vicente Guallpa](https://github.com/Vicenteguallpa), and [Siyu Zheng](https://github.com/senderle/text_jekyll/graphs/contributors).
+We would also like to thank [Sasha Renninger](https://github.com/sashafr), [Laurie Allen](https://github.com/librlaurie), and [Stewart Varner](https://pricelab.sas.upenn.edu/stewart-varner) for project consultations and support.